bSchnepp/Feral/README.md

 ## What is Feral?
 Feral is an experimental monolithic kernel intended to be used for my Waypoint operating system.
 It's primary goals are flexibility, reliablility, and good security, and above all else, performance.
-Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Advanced Micro Devices' Family 17h devices ("Zen" architecture)
+Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Family 17h x86-64 PCs ("Zen" architecture)

 In the future, Feral is intended to run on MIPS, Aarch64, POWER9, and RV64GC hardware.